taahamahdi/i18n-ai-translate/README.md

 ## Script
 Use `i18n-ai-translate translate` to convert a local i18n JSON file to any language.
 Relative paths begin from the `jsons/` directory.

-Use `i18n-ai-translate diff` to find translate the differences between a source language, and apply them to all language files in the same directory.
+Use `i18n-ai-translate diff` to find the differences between two versions of a source language file, and apply them to all language files in the same directory.

 Create a `.env` file with an entry for your API key, or pass the `--api-key` flag.
 * `GEMINI_API_KEY=<your Gemini API key>`